borkshop/js/jspit/stream.md

 ## WIP

 ## Done

+# 2020-12-14

+Refactored BSP room selection to never fully reject and into `procgen.chosseSubRect`, usable for a "uniform" generator.

 Evolved `cdom/input.KeyChorder` so that it won't eat browser controls, making menu-less games that always run (Dark Forest) more ergonomic.
 This needfully